Skip to main content

 Looking for a quick and easy way to add a little love to your routine?
 You’ve got to try chia seed pudding!
 It’s the perfect breakfast treat to make your mornings feel extra special—kind of like a sweet, little love note to yourself.
 I’ve been having so much fun prepping four Mason jars in less than 10 minutes, and they last me all week long!
 It’s a simple, yet delicious way to show yourself some love this Valentine’s season (and beyond!).
 Trust me, your taste buds will be smitten!

-Here are 5 reasons you’ll fall in love with chia seed pudding:
+5 reasons you’ll fall in love with chia seed pudding

 #1: Fiber Content

 This recipe uses The Simple Truth Organic Black Chia Seeds, which are loaded with 10 grams of fiber!
-Fiber helps stabilize blood sugar levels, supports the reversal of insulin resistance, and can even help with weight management.
+Fiber supports healthy blood sugar balance and may play a role in overall metabolic health when combined with a balanced diet and lifestyle.
 Plus, when you toss in some fresh fruit like berries, you’re adding even more fiber and a delicious burst of flavor!
 It’s a win-win for both your taste buds and your health.

 #2: Protein Content